Medically reviewed by Drugs.com. Last updated on Aug 14, 2020.

 • Elderly: Use with caution in the elderly; delayed elimination may occur.
 Dosage alteration/adjustment may be required (eg, omission of IV bolus in acute STEMI in patients ≥75 years of age).

 • Low weight patients: Risk of bleeding may be increased in women <45 kg and in men <57 kg.

-• Obesity: Safety and efficacy of prophylactic dosing of enoxaparin has not been established in patients who are obese (>30 kg/m2) nor is there a consensus regarding dosage adjustments; monitor closely for signs/symptoms of thromboembolism.
-Anti-Xa levels are increased to appropriate levels when enoxaparin is dosed on actual body weight in obese patients weighing up to 144 kg (Sanderink, 2002).
-Monitoring of anti-Xa levels 4 hours after the dose may be warranted.
-The American College of Chest Physicians Practice Guidelines suggest consulting with a pharmacist regarding dosing in bariatric surgery patients and other obese patients who may require higher doses of LMWH (ACCP [Gould, 2012]).
+• Obesity: Safety and efficacy of prophylactic dosing of enoxaparin has not been established in patients who are obese (>30 kg/m2); monitor closely for signs/symptoms of thromboembolism.
+Monitoring of anti-factor Xa levels 4 hours after the dose may be warranted.
+The American College of Chest Physicians Practice Guidelines suggest consulting with a pharmacist regarding dosing in bariatric surgery patients and other obese patients who may require higher doses of LMWH (ACCP [Gould 2012]).

 • Surgical patients: In patients receiving bridging anticoagulation with therapeutic dose enoxaparin, the American College of Chest Physicians suggests that the last preoperative dose of enoxaparin be administered ~24 hours prior to surgery (ACCP [Douketis 2012]).